 Payroll Liabilities are nothing but the amount that you owe for payroll items that have not yet been paid.
 For different payroll processes, the liability list can include payroll taxes owed by you or your company such as Life insurance premiums, 401(k) plan contributions, union fees, and child support garnishments are the other sums that fall under payroll liabilities.

 What are the apparent reasons behind the variance in the Balance report of Payroll Liability?

-There are different situations where you need to make the change in QuickBooks to your payroll liabilities in order to rectify errors like:
+There are different situations where you need to make the change in QuickBooks to your payroll liabilities to rectify errors like:

 💠 Incorrect payments the date of payment of liabilities.